On the Subspace Choosability in Graphs: Subspace Choosability in Complete Bipartite Graphs

 \begin{proof} Let $k$ be an integer and let $\Fset$ be a field.
 Consider the graph $K_{m,m}$ for $m = \binom{2k-1}{k}$, and associate with the vertices of every side of the graph all the $k$-subsets of $[2k-1]$.
 For a vertex associated with a $k$-subset $A$ of $[2k-1]$ we assign the $k$-subspace of $\Fset^{2k-1}$ spanned by the vectors $e_i$ with $i \in A$, where $e_i$ stands for the vector of $\Fset^{2k-1}$ with $1$ on the $i$th entry and $0$ everywhere else.
 We claim that there is no choice of nonzero vectors from these subspaces such that the vectors of the left side are orthogonal to those of the right side.
 To see this, suppose in contradiction that such a choice exists, and denote by $x_1, \ldots, x_m$ and $y_1, \ldots, y_m$ the vectors chosen for the vertices of the left and right sides respectively.
 Letting $U = \linspan(x_1,\ldots,x_m)$ and $V = \linspan(y_1,\ldots,y_m)$, it follows that $V \subseteq U^\perp$, and thus

 implying that at least one of $U$ and $V$ has dimension at most $k-1$.
 Without loss of generality, assume that $\dim(U) \leq k-1$.
 Put $\ell = \dim(U)$, fix some $\ell$ vectors from $x_1, \ldots, x_m$ that span $U$, and consider the $(2k-1) \times \ell$ matrix whose columns are these vectors.
-By performing Gauss elimination operations over $\Fset$, one can get a basis for $U$ whose restriction to certain $\ell$ rows is the $\ell \times \ell$ identity matrix.
-Letting $B \subseteq [2k-1]$ be the set of indices corresponding to these rows, it follows that the only vector in $U$ with zeros in all entries of $B$ is the zero vector.
+Since the dimension of the subspace spanned by the rows of $U$ is also $\ell$, it follows that there exists a set $B \subseteq [2k-1]$ of $\ell$ indices whose rows are linearly independent.
+It follows that the only vector in $U$ with zeros in all entries of $B$ is the zero vector.
 However, by $|B| = \ell \leq k-1$, there exists a $k$-subset $A$ of $[2k-1]$ disjoint from $B$, so the vertex associated with this $A$ in the left side of the graph cannot receive any nonzero vector of $U$.
 This gives us the required contradiction and completes the proof. \end{proof}